Victor Hugo: Political life and self-exile

 When Louis Napoleon (Napoleon III) seized complete power in 1851, establishing an anti-parliamentary constitution, Hugo openly declared him a traitor to France.
 He moved to Brussels, then Jersey, from which he was expelled for supporting L'Homme, a local newspaper that had published a letter to Queen Victoria by a French republican deemed treasonous.
-He finally settled with his family at Hauteville House in Saint Peter Port, Guernsey, where he would live in exile from October 1855 until 1870.
+He finally settled with his family at Hauteville House in Saint Peter Port, Guernsey, where he would live in self-imposed exile from October 1855 until 1870.

-While in exile, Hugo published his famous political pamphlets against Napoleon III, Napoléon le Petit and Histoire d'un crime.
+While in self-exile, Hugo published his famous political pamphlets against Napoleon III, Napoléon le Petit and Histoire d'un crime.
 The pamphlets were banned in France but nonetheless had a strong impact there.
 He also composed or published some of his best work during his period in Guernsey, including Les Misérables and three widely praised collections of poetry (Les Châtiments, 1853; Les Contemplations, 1856; and La Légende des siècles, 1859).

-However, Víctor Hugo said in Les Misérables:
+Writings on Slavery and Colonialism

+Hugo's work frequently touched on slavery, notably while describing the fate of Thérnardier in Les Misérables:

 The wretched moral character of Thénardier, the frustrated bourgeois, was hopeless; it was in America what it had been in Europe.
 Contact with a wicked man is sometimes enough to rot a good deed and cause something bad to come out of it.
 With Marius's money, Thénardier became a slave trader.

 Like most of his contemporaries, Hugo justified colonialism in terms of a civilizing mission and putting an end to the slave trade on the Barbary coast.
 In a speech delivered on 18 May 1879, during a banquet to celebrate the abolition of slavery, in the presence of the French abolitionist writer and parliamentarian Victor Schœlcher, Hugo declared that the Mediterranean Sea formed a natural divide between "ultimate civilisation and... utter barbarism."
 Hugo declared that "God offers Africa to Europe.
 Take it" and "in the nineteenth century the white man made a man out of the black, in the twentieth century Europe will make a world out of Africa".

 This might partly explain why, in spite of his deep interest and involvement in political matters, he remained silent on the Algerian issue.
 He knew about the atrocities committed by the French Army during the French conquest of Algeria as evidenced by his diary but he never denounced them publicly; however, in Les Misérables, Hugo wrote: "Algeria too harshly conquered, and, as in the case of India by the English, with more barbarism than civilization."